jhunt/pgrouter/README.md

 - **Logging** - Needs to be smoothed out to ensure that it provides the most value to operators of a pgrouter installation.
 - **Benchmarks** - Need more formal and rigorous testing.
-- **Operationalization** - The daemon doesn't actually daemonize.
-  This is kind of a big deal, but easy to fix.
-It also doesn't drop privileges, which can also be problematic.
 - **Long-lived Connections** - Currently, we don't handle cases where clients leave connections open for long periods of time and happen to be still-connected when a slave goes away or